AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 ## Update your deployment configuration

-The final step in manually splitting databases is to add connection and resource information to Magento's deployment configuration, `env.php`.
+The final step in manually splitting databases is to add connection and resource information to Commerce's deployment configuration, `env.php`.

 To update the deployment configuration: